JorelAli/CommandAPI/docssrc/src/arguments.md

 ## Arguments with overrideable suggestions

 Some arguments have a feature allowing you to override the list of suggestions they provide.
 This is achieved by using `.overrideSuggestions(String[])` on an instance of an argument, with the String array consisting of suggestions that will be shown to the user whilst they type their command.
-It's been designed such that this returns the same argument so it can be used inline (handy, eh?)
+It's been designed such that this returns the same argument so it can be used inline.

 ### Example - Friend list by overriding suggestions